Glen Moreno: Career

 Moreno was appointed a non-executive director of UK Financial Investments Limited (UKFI), a company established by the British government to manage its shareholding in nationalised (and part-nationalised) banks.
 He became the acting chairman of the company when Sir Philip Hampton became chairman of the Royal Bank of Scotland.
 During this time Moreno stated that "at no point have I sought the role [of chairman] on a permanent basis".
 He quit as acting chairman on 11 February 2009 after HM Treasury said that it would appoint a new permanent chairman.

 Moreno's period as chairman of UKFI was controversial because until April 2008 he had been a trustee of the Liechtenstein Global Trust (LGT), a private banking and investment group that has been at the centre of an international investigation into alleged tax evasion.
 Moreno had been appointed as a trustee of LGT in 1999, at the same time joining the parent body Prince of Liechtenstein Foundation.
 Moreno sat on the LGT's development and compensation committee, which determined executive pay, and advised on investment strategy and policy.
-Moreno was renumerated with a salary of Swiss Fr130,000 (£76,000) per year.
+Moreno was remunerated with a salary of Swiss Fr130,000 (£76,000) per year.
 He has stated that he had no knowledge of the individual LGT clients.
 Moreno's continued employment at the head of UKFI was criticised by the Conservative Party due to his links with LGT.
 Further controversy erupted over Fidelity International's donations to the Conservative Party which have amounted to £495,000 since 1994.

 He was appointed as senior independent director of Lloyds Banking Group in February 2010, and Deputy Chairman of the Financial Reporting Council in November 2010.